They are so popular that the chances are that you probably already wear a gray suit. However, are you making the most out of this versatile color?

 They should be Oxford or derby styles, but certain settings are fine for brogue or monk straps.

 You can also wear black leather dress shoes with more casual styles to elevate your look.
 Remember to wear dark dress socks with these shoes.

 Brown Dress Shoes

-You can get away with brown dress shoes for your charcoal gray suit as long as the shoes are a dark shade of brown.
-Light brown dress shoes will look washed out and bland here.
+You can easily pair brown dress shoes with a charcoal gray suit, particularly if the shoes are a dark shade of brown.

 That’s because dark brown is very close to black, which is the natural pairing choice for charcoal suits.

-On the other hand, light gray suit shades and perfectly matchable with light brown shoes.
-Moreover, they add vivacity to the neutrality of the suit, making it vibrant and colorful.
+On the other hand, light gray suit shades are perfectly matchable with light brown shoes.
+This combination can add warmth and liveliness to the neutrality of the suit, making it appear more vibrant.

 Brown brogues and monk straps are very trendy.
 They look very contemporary and more modern than the go-to formal shoes.

 Burgundy shoes look unusual; the color feels very warm next to the coolness of a gray suit.

 In fact, burgundy is a significant change of pace from the standard shoe color.
 Making this choice shows that you pay attention to detail.